thallada/BazaarRealmAPI/README.md

-To allow the docker container for the API to get built in CI without a database, the `sqlx-data.json` file needs to be re-generated every time the database schema changes.
+To allow the docker container for the API to get built in CI without a database, the `sqlx-data.json` file needs to be re-generated every time the database schema changes or any query is updated.
 It can be generated with `cargo sqlx prepare`.

 ## Authentication